What Is It?

 Although herpes cannot be cured, there are several drugs that can reduce the intensity of symptoms, as well as the number of recurrences.
 Acyclovir (Zovirax), valacyclovir (Valtrex) and famciclovir (Famvir) are all prescription antiviral drugs that are effective in treating genital herpes.
 Dosage, frequency and duration of treatment vary depending upon the individual and the type of treatment.
 They are taken by mouth.
 Topical creams are ineffective.
 Intravenous treatment may be used in the hospital specifically for individuals who have a suppressed immune system, that is, those who have HIV/AIDS.
 Since all three drugs are good, effective antivirals, decisions about which to use usually take into account convenience and cost.

 Valacyclovir has been approved by the U.S. Food and Drug Administration for prevention of genital herpes transmission.
 However, while valacyclovir significantly decreases the risk of sexual transmission of herpes, transmission can still occur.
-Also, it isn't known whether or not valacyclovir prevents transmission of genital herpes in same-sex couples.
+Also, it isn't known whether valacyclovir prevents transmission of genital herpes in same-sex couples.

 Treatment can be taken in different ways.
 "Episodic therapy" is taken at the first appearance of symptoms.
 This therapy involves taking daily dosages of a drug until symptoms subside, usually for a course of one to five days.
 The antiviral drugs are safe, have few side effects, shorten the length of first episodes and reduce the severity of recurring outbreaks, especially if taken within 24 hours of the onset of prodromal symptoms.
 Episodic therapy will not prevent transmission between episodes.